balajigodev7/spotdl/README.md

 # Spotify-Downloader

-**CHECK OUT THE LATEST SPOTDL on https://github.com/spotDL/spotify-downloader**
+**CHECK OUT THE LATEST SPOTDL ON https://github.com/spotDL/spotify-downloader**

 **THIS REPOSITORY IS FOR THE OUTDATED V2 AND SHOULD NOT BE USED.**